Frequently Asked Questions

 Do I have to pick up a prepared copy of my medical records in person?

-Can I get a copy of my medical records emailed to me?
+Can I get a copy of my medical records by mail or email?

 Can I get copies of medical records on an emergency basis?